 The Public Safety Department at the Geisinger Commonwealth School of Medicine-Main (North) Campus consists of the GCSOM Public Safety Manager and Security Officers provided by Krayer Detective Agency.
 Security services are provided 24/7 with additional security personnel for special events.
-The Security personnel are not sworn law enforcement officers and cannot make arrests.
-There are no current memoranda of understanding with any Law Enforcement Agencies for the investigation of alleged criminal offenses.
-Local Police response in each campus area is provided as follows:
+The security personnel are not sworn law enforcement officers and cannot make arrests.
+There are no current memoranda of understanding with any law enforcement agencies for the investigation of alleged criminal offenses.
+Geisinger Commonwealth School of Medicine does not use local police departments for any campus to monitor activities of official recognized student organizations.
+Local police response in each campus area is provided as follows:

-North Campus- Scranton Police Department
+North Campus - Scranton Police Department

-South Campus- Wilkes-Barre Police Department
+South Campus - Wilkes-Barre Police Department